8 Leaky Gut Supplements

 3. Digestive Enzymes

-Digestive enzymes are plant or microbial-based supplements that support the breakdown, absorption, and utilization of macronutrients.
+Digestive enzymes are plant or microbial-based supplements for leaky gut that support the breakdown, absorption, and utilization of macronutrients.
 Taken with meals, they work with the body’s own reduced supply of enzymes to achieve maximum digestion and support intestinal repair mechanisms.

 4. Betaine Hydrochloric Acid (HCL)